JPML Won't Centralize All COVID-19 Insurance Cases - Law360

 Wednesday's order closed a chapter in a legal saga that has commanded insurance attorneys' attention for months.

-The MDL push dates back to April, when the two groups of policyholder plaintiffs filed their dueling petitions with the JPML, asserting that business interruption coverage battles pending in federal courts across the country are well-suited for centralization.
+The push for an MDL dates back to April, when the two groups of policyholders filed their dueling petitions with the JPML, asserting that business interruption coverage battles pending in federal courts across the country are well-suited for centralization.
 At the time, fewer than 20 cases were pending in federal district courts nationwide; as of Wednesday, that number stood at more than 450, according to a Law360 analysis of court records.

-The two petitions drew more than 60 response briefs from other policyholder plaintiffs and insurers alike.
-Insurance companies were uniformly opposed to the creation of any type of an MDL.
+The two petitions drew more than 60 response briefs from other policyholders and insurers alike.
+Insurance companies were uniformly opposed to the creation of any type of MDL.
 Policyholders' positions, however, were all over the map.
 Some supported centralization in either Chicago or Philadelphia, while others proposed centralization in other jurisdictions or multiple smaller-scale MDLs grouped by state or insurance company.
-And still other policyholder plaintiffs opposed centralization altogether, as did the nonprofit policyholder advocacy group United Policyholders.
+And still other policyholders opposed centralization altogether, as did the nonprofit policyholder advocacy group United Policyholders.

 W. Mark Lanier of Lanier Law Firm, who represented the policyholders that sought centralization in Chicago, said in a statement the COVID-19 insurance disputes are a "complicated set of cases, and hopefully some mechanism will be found to prevent the chaos many are anticipating in the multi-forum races to resolution."